Tuesday, January 20, 2009

 Just before Manhattan leaves Earth, Veidt asks him if he did the right thing in the end to which Manhattan replies “Nothing ever ends”.

 R Raju could be asking a similar question to his supporters, only to get a similar response.
+Indeed, nothing ever ends, the Satyam saga is just at the beginning of its end for now.

 What appealed to the readers of 'Watchmen' across the globe was the complexity of the so called superheroes or vigilantes.
 The novel tries to explore the frailities and questions the moralities of superheroes.
 Similarly, Satyam's saga from the point of view of R Raju's action shows how one of the "Darlings of Indian IT industry" could be faced with choices that test his morality, ethics and principles.